What is the Dow Jones Index? - Dow Jones Investing Strategies

 The MetaTrader is one of the platforms most used by traders around the world to trade CFDs.

-Admiral Markets offers free demo accounts with the real conditions of the CFD index markets, allowing you to test your strategies safely, without risking your money.
+Admirals offers free demo accounts with the realistic conditions of the CFD index markets, allowing you to test your strategies safely, without risking your money.

 Trading the Dow Jones stock index, one of the major stock indices in the world's largest economy, allows you to take advantage of many market opportunities.
 As you may have seen throughout this article, the DJIA is accessible in several ways: